FESTIVAL GUESTS

 Toronto born multi-disciplinary artist Diana Reyes also known as Fly Lady Di has DJ'd for elite brands and venues including Dior, Toronto Maple Leafs, eBay, Twitter, Jay Z's D'Usse Cognac, Rihanna's FENTY Beauty, SOHO House, ROM, AGO and Just For Laughs – to name a few.
 As a dancer, her credits include the film Honey (2003), Fall Out Boy's “Dance Dance” video as well as Jason Derulo, Ciara, the Clipse with Pharrell, BlackSTREET and many more.
 Diana has been featured on eTalk, CP24, CBC's The National, The Globe & Mail, Toronto Star, Chatelaine Magazine, Toronto Life, Dance Current amongst other media.
 She divides her time between Montreal and Toronto.

-DJ Fly Lady Di will be spinning for the Locking & Waacking battles.
+DJ Fly Lady Di spun for the Locking & Waacking battles in 2025.